CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

      - The command `npm i` is a shorthand version of `npm install`.
 It is used in Node.js environments to install all the dependencies listed in the `package.json` file.
 These dependencies are libraries or packages that your project needs to run correctly.
 The installed packages will be placed in a folder named `node_modules` in your project directory.

      - After the installation of all the dependencies, execute the command - `npm run start` to start the application.
-This open a new browser tab over the url path, `http://localhost:3000/`.
+This opens a new browser tab over the URL path, `http://localhost:3000/`.

 1. Click on **Get Started** and scroll down within your static web app to view the integrated **About Us** page.